espressif/esp-idf/docs/en/api-guides/tools/idf-docker-image.rst

 IDF Docker Image
 ****************

+..
+    When changing this page, please keep tools/docker/README.md in sync.

 .. highlight:: bash

 IDF Docker image (``espressif/idf``) is intended for building applications and libraries with specific versions of ESP-IDF, when doing automated builds.